oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

 sub: Catching up to the spec
 date: 2024-07-02
 image:
-  src: blog/2024/anchor.jpg
+  src: blog/2024/anchor1.jpg
   alt: >
-    A rusty anchor hanging from a board.
+    A rusty anchor hanging with the sea in the background.
 author: james
 oss: true
 tags: